NozyZy/Le-ptit-bot/README.md

 - To add commands, the prexif is set at the beginning of the file (`bot = commands.Bot(command_prefix="--", description="Le p'tit bot !"`), so this is --)
 	Then, use `@bot.command()` to begin a new command, next line has to be `async def command_name(ctx, other_parameters):`, and then the command call will be the prexif, past top 	the 	name (so here it'll be `--command_name`)
 - Be creative, and do be affraid to add things in english, even if it's firstly programed for french users, mixity is good !
-3. When you're done, make a pull request to a branch of my repository, and hope I'll accept your cvhanges (I'm sure you'll do good stuff that I'll approve !)
+3. When you're done, make a pull request to the `dev_improve` branch of my repository, and hope I'll accept your changes (I'm sure you'll do good stuff that I'll approve !)

 ENJOY
 ============